kgosse412/8_week_sql_challenge/Case Study #4 - Data Bank/B_CustomerTransactions.md

       ELSE 0
     END
   ) AS total_deposits
-  /* Add up all the times a customer makes a purchase or withdrawal. */ ,SUM(
+  /* Add up all the times a customer makes a purchase. */ ,SUM(
     CASE
-      WHEN ct.txn_type = 'purchase' OR ct.txn_type = 'withdrawal' THEN 1
+      WHEN ct.txn_type = 'purchase' THEN 1
       ELSE 0
     END
+  ) AS total_purchases
+  /* Add up all the times a customer makes a withdrawal. */ ,SUM(
+    CASE
+      WHEN ct.txn_type = 'withdrawal' THEN 1
+      ELSE 0
+    END
-  ) AS total_purchases_or_withdrawals
+  ) AS total_withdrawals

   FROM data_bank.customer_transactions AS ct